 Following in the Footsteps of Freedom

 At the National Trust for Scotland Foundation USA we are constantly inspired by the (sometimes surprising) connections between Scotland and America.
 With Independence Day upon us, we thought it was the perfect time to explore an interesting theory which suggests a connection between Scotland’s declaration of independence and our own.
-Some people believe when the American colonists cut ties with the British and formed the United States of America, they were inspired by their Scottish colleagues, friends, and neighbors who had emigrated to the colonies.
+Some people believe when the American colonists cut ties with the British and formed the United States of America, they were inspired by their Scottish colleagues, friends, and neighbors who had immigrated to the colonies.

 Historian Linda MacDonald-Lewis, writes that it was Scotland’s 1320 Declaration of Arbroath – rather than ancient Greek ideals of democracy or the Magna Carta – that inspired the 1776 American Declaration of Independence.